pangpang20/gaussdb-python/docs/api/crdb.rst

-    The map is used as a template when new connections are created, using `gaussdb.crdb.connect()` (similarly to the way `gaussdb.adapters` is used as template for new PostgreSQL connections).
+    The map is used as a template when new connections are created, using `gaussdb.crdb.connect()` (similarly to the way `gaussdb.adapters` is used as template for new GaussDB connections).

     This registry contains only the types and adapters supported by CockroachDB.
-Several PostgreSQL types and adapters are missing or different from PostgreSQL, among which:
+Several GaussDB types and adapters are missing or different from GaussDB, among which:

     - Composite types
     - :sql:`range`, :sql:`multirange` types